plone/training/docs/effective-volto/architecture/anatomy.md

 You can use this Volto Project scaffold to develop a complete Volto-powered website, without needing to do anything else.
-You can use the `<root>/src/` folder to host your custom Javascript code and the `<root>/theme` folder to customize the Volto theme and create your custom look and feel.
+You can use the `<root>/src/` folder to host your custom JavaScript code and the `<root>/theme` folder to customize the Volto theme and create your custom look and feel.

-But to enable a greater modularity and reusability of code, you can create new Javascript packages that are deeply integrated with Volto, the so-called "Volto addons".
+But to enable a greater modularity and reusability of code, you can create new JavaScript packages that are deeply integrated with Volto, the so-called "Volto addons".

 ## Volto codebase